raspberrypilearning/motor-robot-buggy-scratch/en/step_3.md

 set gpio (10 v) to output [low v] ::extension
 ```

-**NOTE:** You could get away with making these blocks for pins 7 and 9 only, since pin 8 will move the same motor as pin 7 but in the opposite direction and the same goes for pins 9 and 10.
+**NOTE:** You could just make these blocks for pins 7 and 9 only, since pin 8 will move the same motor as pin 7 but in the opposite direction and the same goes for pins 9 and 10.

 Press the **8**, **9**, and **10** keys in turn to see what each does.